 How NEXT Insurance supports Connecticut general contractors

-NEXT Insurance is your ultimate resource for general contractor insurance.
-We offer the self-employed general contractor insurance or general contractor business insurance coverage you need to protect your business and comply with state licensing requirements.
+NEXT is your go-to resource for general contractor insurance.
 We’ve helped thousands of contractors across the country get affordable insurance designed to meet their unique needs.

 Are you interested in becoming a general contractor in another U.S. state?
 Learn what states require general contractor licenses in our summary of general contractor license requirements.